kartonfarkas/api_docs/source/suite/emails/querying_email_lists.rst

      - Comments
    * - /status
      - int
-     - Part of the URI
+     - part of the URI
      -
    * - /contactlist
      - int